Adaptive Mesh Refinement for arbitrary initial Triangulations: Shape regularity

 \section{Shape regularity}

 It is well known in the literature that the shape regularity of simplices resulting from successive application of the bisection routine in Algorithm~\ref{algo:maubach} to an initial simplex is bounded due to the existence of at most $n!\, n\, 2^{n-2}$ classes of similar simplices for each $T_0 \in \tria_0$, see \cite[Thm.~4.5]{AMP.2000}.
 However, the authors have not seen a bound for the shape regularity in terms of the initial shape regularity yet.
-The aim of this appendix is to derive the such an upper bound for the shape regularity $\gamma(T)=R(T)/r(T)$ defined in \eqref{eq:DefShapeReg}. \begin{theorem}[Shape regularity] A descendant $T$ obtained by successive applications of Algorithm~\ref{algo:maubach} to some initial tagged $n$-simplex $T_0$ satisfies
+The aim of this appendix is to derive such an upper bound for the shape regularity $\gamma(T)=D(T)/d(T)$ defined in \eqref{eq:DefShapeReg}, see \cite{BrandtsKorotovKrivzek09,BrandtsKorotovKrivzek11} for alternative equivalent definitions.
+In particular, we verify the following theorem which coincides with the second statement of Theorem~\ref{thm:basic-properties}\ref{itm:basic-colored-shape}. \begin{theorem}[Shape regularity] A descendant $T$ obtained by successive applications of Algorithm~\ref{algo:maubach} to some initial tagged $n$-simplex $T_0$ satisfies